 But one at a time, very very small ‘commitment’.

-Okay… that’s my goal.
+Okay… that’s going to be his goal.

-There’s no fear of commitment here.
+There’s no fear of commitment there.

 Understand?